claucia/claucia.github.io/content/about/index.md

 {{<
   figure src="images/comic.png"
-  title="A lovely comic from workchronicles.com"
-  alt="A lovely comic from workchronicles.com"
+  title="A lovely comic from workchronicles.com which I can relate" alt="A lovely comic from workchronicles.com which I can relate" class="comic"
 >}}

 [cv]: /cv/